Gassandrid/crdg.xyz/content/Tutorials/Guide to Beekeeping.md

 Whenever a **Beehive** is created, all the bees inside will do the following:

-- Fly towards a randomly chosen [[Planter]] (that has a Seed planted inside)
-- Once they reach the plant, stay inside of it for a few seconds.
+- Creates 6 raycasts in a hexagonal pattern with no limits.
+- Out of those 6 raycasts, gets all of the planted [[Planter|Planters]] inside of them.
+- Sends out bees inside depending on the amount of planters in said raycasts.
-- Goes to any adjacent plant near it then stays inside it for a few seconds.
+- Once the bees reach the [[Planter]], they go to any adjacent plant near it then stay inside it for a few seconds.
-- Once the few seconds have elapsed, the bees will go back inside the hive, selects a random cell and fills it with honey, and the cycle repeats.
+- Once the few seconds have elapsed, the bees will go back inside the hive, selects a specific cell and fills it with honey, and the cycle repeats.
-However, there are some specific rules to this.
-	- The amount of bees able to go on a specific tree depends on the size.
-For example, a small banana tree would only get one bee but a bigger banana tree would be able to get multiple bees on it due to the amount of leaves in the tree.
-		-  This means that bottlenecking is possible between [Planters](Planter.md) and **Honeycombs**.

 > [!Warning]
 > Bees have no limits in terms of pathfinding a [[Planter]].
 This means that they are able to locate [[Planter#Sky Islands|Sky Islands]] from far away and are able to be used for griefing purposes.